ardriveapp/turbo-sdk/README.md

 // or '@ardrive/turbo-sdk/node' for Node.js projects
 ```

-These typings are exported from `./lib/types/index.d.ts` and should be automatically recognized, offering benefits such as type-checking and autocompletion.
+Types are exported from `./lib/types/index.d.ts` and should be automatically recognized, offering benefits such as type-checking and autocompletion.

 ## APIs